gina-alaska/sdmi-ifsar/README.md

 2012 IFSAR Collection
 ---------------------

-Flown but not yet delivered to the USGS or State of Alaska
+Flown but not yet fully delivered to the USGS or State of Alaska.

 Using this repository
 ---------------------